MinyFramework/Miny-Core/README.md

 Configuration
 ---------
 Configuration files are pure PHP files containing an array of configuration options.
-Configuration files are located in the `config` directory of your application.
+Configuration files are located in the `/config` directory of your application.

 Four different configuration files can be defined: